wso2/reference-methodology/reference-methodology.md

 Emerging architectural patterns, such as layered and segmented architectures, are centralized or depend on centralized CoEs.
 On the other hand, microservices defined in a microservice architecture (MSA) are too granular to treat as an architecture unit.
 Hence, self-controlled teams require a reference architecture to define the logical and physical architecture boundaries in the enterprise as a whole.

-We introduced the cell-based reference architecture[1] as a solution for this problem to have a microservice and cloud-native architecture leading enterprise architecture to utilize in an integration-agile environment.
+We introduced the [cell-based architecture](https://github.com/wso2/reference-architecture/blob/master/reference-architecture-cell-based.md)[1] as a solution for this problem to have a microservice and cloud-native architecture leading enterprise architecture to utilize in an integration-agile environment.
 The cell-based architecture enables the conversion of legacy systems, services, and data into cells, and it reuses the functionality in combination with the cloud-native cells.
 In a nutshell, the cell-based architecture makes it possible to build on brownfield development.

 #### Open source